nickjj/notes/README.md

 Depending on how you work, it's probably not ideal for grouping up a bunch of extended thoughts about a specific topic.

-For example, if you were in the process of planning to write a book and you spent 3 months gathering info about what you're writing about then you would end up with a bunch of isolated date formatted files that was mixed in with everything else.
+For example, if you were planning to write a book and you spent 3 months gathering info about what you're writing about then you would end up with a bunch of isolated date formatted files that was mixed in with everything else.

 In those cases, I recommend you make a new script called `book` which basically does what this script does except it always dumps everything to 1 specific file